STEP ONE: INDIVIDUAL CONSULTATION

 · Making recommendations on special programs (such as study away opportunities and exchanges), activities and summer plans.

-· Preparing the student for on-campus and alumni interviews.
+· Preparing the student for interviews.

 · Strategizing on admissions timing, such as mid-year (January) versus Fall entrance.